How do I build a wifi server?

 Unless the streamer has obtained a direct license from the owner of the copyright, and all other parties with claim.

 Soundexchange is a good thing for artists, as 50% of the proceeds goes to the artists, minus the operating expenses.
 We intend to be better.
-Here at SilentRadiance, we look at the stream being advertisement, and promotions for the music.
-By brining in the music for free, andl allowing mixups, edits, and other ways to improve the experience, an artist's work will get better exposure to everyone.
+Here at SilentRadiance, we look at the stream being advertisement, and promotions for the music, and a link to a store.
+By brining in the music for free, and allowing mixups, edits, and other ways to improve the experience, an artist's work will get better exposure to everyone.

 Won't they will sue you out of existence.